apromore/ApromoreCore/Apromore-Core-Components/Apromore-BPMN-Editor/Apromore-BPMN-Modeler-JS/README.md

+# Apromore BPMN Modeler

+This module provides a customized distribution of bpmn.io editor including custom extensions for Apromore platform.
+These extensions could be developed in-house like the Simulator or from bpmn.io/third-party sources like the Color Picker.
+The following functionalities are implemented in this module:

-# QBPSimulator
+- QBPSimulator parameters saving.
 Integration of the QBP process simulator into Apromore
+- Color picker for BPMN nodes.

 To build: